Congruency-Constrained TU Problems Beyond the Bimodular Case

-To also deduce part~\ref{thmitem:proximityGeneral}, we proceed identically, but take $x_0$ to be an optimal solution of the relaxation with respect to the minimization objective $c^\top x$, and $y$ an optimal solution to the problem.
+To also deduce the first part of~\ref{thmitem:proximityGeneral}, we proceed identically, but take $x_0$ to be an optimal solution of the relaxation with respect to the minimization objective $c^\top x$, and $y$ an optimal solution to the problem.
 In that case, on top of what we derived before, $\tilde y$ satisfies $c^\top \tilde y\leq c^\top y$ by property~\ref{lemitem:objective} in \cref{lem:transformSolutionEfficiently}.
-Thus, because $y$ is optimal, this must be an equality and $\tilde y$ is optimal, as well. \end{proof}
+Thus, because $y$ is optimal, this must be an equality and $\tilde y$ is optimal, as well.